1. Fill one online form per sample.

-2. Click “Save this Sample” to save a record
+2. Click “Save Sample Data” to save a record.

 Online Form Features:

 – Filling out multiple data sheets is now easier.
-You can duplicate any of the forms you’ve added and just fill out a new sample code and edit other fields like the weight.
+You can DUPLICATE any of the forms you’ve added and just fill out a new sample code and edit other fields like the sample weight.

-– You can edit or delete a data sheet before sending the other forms to the lab.
+– You can edit or delete data before sending the other forms to the lab.

 – You only need to add your contact details and payment information once.

 – You can review the data sheets before submission.
-The forms are sent to the lab only after you click on “Submit.”
+The forms are sent to the lab only after you click the Submit button.

-* Sample Code – Please provide your internal reference code for each sample.
+1. Carbon-14 Sample Code * – Please provide your internal reference code for each sample.
 This is an identification code unique to each material submitted as indicated on the sample container.
 This code will appear on the final report.
-Please limit to 12 characters (max).

 Standard (14 business days or less turnaround time)